lhmet-forks/r-eda-gapminder/_episodes/01-objects_functions_vectors.md

   - "To subset vectors use `[]`"
   - "When doing vector operations R will 'recycle' shorter vectors if it needs to."
   - "Missing data is supported by functions and is represented by the special value `NA`"
+  - "Vectors can only contain one type of value.
+If there are mixed types of values in a vector, R will _coerce_ those values into a single type according to the following hierarchy: character > numeric > logical"
 source: Rmd
 ---

-## Creating objects in R
+## Creating Objects in R

-Often, you want to save the output of an operation for using later.
+Often, you want to save the output of an operation for later use.
 In other words, we need to assign **values** to **objects**.
 To create an object, we need to give it a name followed by the **assignment operator** `<-`, and the value we want to give to it.